Scale invariance vs conformal invariance: Holography

 with

-We have assumed $b' = 0$ in the Weyl anomaly by adding suitable counterterms $b' R^2$ because they are indistinguishable from the local higher derivative corrections studied in the previous section.\footnote{As discussed in the last section, we have to tune this parameter to avoid the ghost mode and derive the holographic $c$-theorem.}
+We have assumed $b' = 0$ in the Weyl anomaly by adding suitable counterterms $b' R^2$ because they are indistinguishable from the local higher derivative corrections studied in the previous subsection.\footnote{As discussed in section \ref{hdc}, we have to tune this parameter to avoid the ghost mode and derive the holographic $c$-theorem.}

 Let us begin with the AdS vacuum in which $T_{\mu\nu} \propto g_{\mu\nu}$.
 The anomalous Weyl transformation of the energy-momentum tensor generates the universal contribution to the energy-momentum tensor in the holographic renormalization group background